carlymagiera/kickstarter-analysis/README.md

 >(((K2/60)/60)/24)+DATE(1970,1,1)

-Next, the YEAR() function was used to extract the just the year from the date created.
+Next, the YEAR() function was used to extract just the year from the date created.
 All of the data was then selected to create a pivot table.

 ![Pivot Table](images/pivottable1.png) ![Pivot Table Fields](images/fields1.png)